vib-bic-training/HPC_bioimage_analysis/Chapters/chapter6.md

 ## 3. Workflow managers

-A scientific workflow system is a specialized form of a workflow management system designed specifically to compose and execute a series of computational or data manipulation steps, or workflow, in a scientific application (a reformuler).
+A scientific workflow system is a specialized form of a workflow management system designed specifically to compose and execute a series of computational or data manipulation steps, or workflow, for scientific applications.
 Scientific workflows are common in earth science, astronomy and bioIT.
 They enable to link different building blocks (modules and subworkflows) together.
 Popular workflows managers are Galaxy, Nextflow and Snakemake.
 The most popular workflows currently are Nextflow and Snakemake.
 Nextflow is using Groovy (java-based), while Snakemake is using python.

 ## Snakemake vs  Nextflow Comparison